evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80x/_index.md

 You can choose between two sound systems for the SKODA Enyaq iV80x:

-- **Sound system:**: Features eight speakers and delivers a maximum output of 80 watts.
+- **Sound system:** Features eight speakers and delivers a maximum output of 80 watts.
-- **Canton Soundsystem:**: Features ten speakers and delivers a maximum output of 550 watts.
+- **Canton Soundsystem:** Features ten speakers and delivers a maximum output of 550 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Lights

-The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+The  comes equipped with advanced LED Matrix headlights.
+This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
+For enhanced safety, the headlights also include corner lights that illuminate the side when turning.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 {{< sitefiguresized thumb="models/skoda/enyaq_iv/enyaq_iv80x/headlights_1_st.jpg" title="SKODA Enyaq iV80x" width="3000" height="2000"  >}}

 ## Advanced Driver Assistance Systems

-The SKODA Enyaq iV80x includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The SKODA Enyaq iV80x features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 [**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/): A Standard feature that helps drivers anticipate driving conditions and conserve energy.